-King Products announces release of their new LMS King learning management system | Business News
+King Products Announces Release of Their New LMS King Learning Management System | Business News

-King Products, a pioneer in the provision of Joomla customizations services, has released the new LMS King learning management system, the most fully featured Joomla LMS system on the market.
+King Products, who is the leader in the provision of Joomla customizations services, has recently launched their new LMS King learning management system.

-(firmenpresse) - King Products, a pioneer in the provision of Joomla customizations services, has released the new LMS King learning management system, the most fully featured Joomla LMS system on the market.
+December 20, 2016: Learning Management System (LMS) is an online e-learning platform that helps organizations to get their training requirements with dynamic efficiency.
+Educators and tutors around the world now use Learning Management System to build powerful and self-motivated learning platforms.
+King Products, who is the leader in the provision of Joomla customizations services, has recently launched their new LMS King learning management system.

-Educational institutions and teachers will find this integrated suite of Joomla extensions can handle e-mails, chat, file sharing, feedback, profiles, translation utility, media management and many other aspects of creating and managing e-learning applications.
+It is the completely featured Joomla LMS system on the market that helps the educational institutions and teachers to manage e-mails, chat, profiles, translation utility, feedback, file sharing, media management and many other aspects of creating and handling e-learning applications.
+The LMS King learning management system of this company is prepared with perfection and is ready to use from the first day of execution.

-With the LMS King Learning Management System users can set up Certification Paths.
-It has wizards, import features, track time and perform user profile management as well as a host of other great features.
-Built from the ground up specifically for the latest Joomla 3 platform, this is an easy to use framework where subject management experts can easily build out effective e-learning courses.
+They believe in providing the best quality services and support to its customers.
+Using the LMS King Learning Management System you can create Certification Paths.
+It includes wizards, import features, track time and perform user profile management as well as a host of other great features right at your fingertips.
+Developed from the ground up specifically for the latest Joomla 3 platform, this is an easy to use platform where subject management experts can easily build out useful e-learning classes.

-For more details including pricing and a free demo go to http://www.king-products.net .
-For a limited time, the professional version of LMS King learning management system can be purchased for the basic price.
+This simple to use online learning platform helps subject management experts to deliver standards compliant learning in a hassle-free manner.
+The fully featured version of this system develops communication, ease of use and makes course delivery and certification methodical and well-organized.
+It makes quick and effective learning possible with the least effort.

 More information: